Call Rachel or use this link to schedule a free 15 minute phone call ***Virtual coaching sessions are always available***

 Introducing Group Coaching Group coaching is a hybrid between individual coaching and formal parenting classes.
 In group coaching sessions Rachel will help you tackle the specific challenges you are facing in a group where you can also learn from others.
 Group coaching sessions require a minimum of 4 participants but will be no larger than 6.
 This allows for individual attention and easy discussion.
 Participants must sign up for a package of four sessions.
 Please inquire today for the introductory rate of $188, or $47/session per person.
 Call or email Rachel for more information.

-*Sliding scale: Rachel does not want to turn away families due to an inability to pay.
+*Sliding scale: Rachel strongly believes in making her services accessible to all families.
+She does not want to turn away families due to an inability to pay.
 Please inquire about a sliding scale if cost creates a burden for your family.
+No questions asked.